forestgrape/coronavirus/spread_analyses.md

   * the regions with ice hockey stadiums most showed a steeper increase in Covid-19 cases than the regions without ice hockey stadiums.
 This indicates regular super-spreading events (as fare as I can judge by the data public available).
   * in late October the majority of hockey matches needed to be cancelled since many teams had multiple infected players.
 * Ukraine:
-  Shakhtar Donetsk had in early October 2020, 9 infected players and 9 infected staff members. [other teams to be checked]
+  * Shakhtar Donetsk had in early October 2020, 9 infected players and 9 infected staff members. [other teams to be checked]
+  * Some players of the Ukraine national football team had positive PCR tests in mid November 2020.
 * Belgium
   * 4 of 17 matches cancelled between 21.10. and 4.11., despite an increasing Covid prevalence throughout October most matches need to be cancelled until mid October when spectators still were allowed.
 Nevertheless the cancels can also be due to the overall very high Covid-19 prevalence in Belgium.
 * Turkey